 Oakland Entrepreneur Brews Gluten-Free Success with SBA 504 Financing

 Creating great-tasting gluten-free products has challenged food and beverage manufacturers for years.
 Craft beer has been no exception.
-Until recently, when Michael Bernstein, owner of Buck Wild Brewing in Oakland, California finally discovered a formula that packs a flavor punch while still delivering a healthful dividend.
+Until recently, Michael Bernstein, owner of Buck Wild Brewing in Oakland, California, finally discovered a formula that packs a flavor punch while still delivering a healthful dividend.

 Experimentation Yields Healthy, Tasty Beer

-After a lot of trial and error, Michael finally brewed a batch of gluten-free beer that rivaled the great-tasting craft beer that he had been missing since going gluten-free a few years prior.
-He routinely conducted blind tastings with friends and their positive feedback validated that what he had produced was not just drinkable, but delicious.
+After much trial and error, Michael finally brewed a batch of gluten-free beer that rivaled the great-tasting craft beer he had been missing since going gluten-free a few years prior.
+He routinely conducted blind tastings with friends, and their positive feedback validated that what he had produced was not just drinkable but delicious.

-Throughout the time Michael was tirelessly pursuing his interest in gluten-free beer, he was also working in financial services in the Bay Area.
+Throughout that time, Michael was tirelessly pursuing his interest in gluten-free beer and working in financial services in the Bay Area.

 “I got to the point where I felt stuck in my current role,” said Michael, who earned an MBA in finance from the University of San Francisco.
 “I didn’t want any regrets when I looked back at this time in my life.”

-For a couple of years Michael straddled the two jobs – financial executive and brewer.
+For a couple of years, Michael straddled the two jobs – financial executive and brewer.
 Something had to give.
-When the opportunity presented itself, he took a big leap and went all-in on creating Buck Wild, California’s original gluten-free brewery.
+When the opportunity presented itself, he took a giant leap and went all-in on creating Buck Wild, California’s original gluten-free brewery.